kanglicheng/code-school/ruby/homeworks/git-homeworks.md

 git push origin master
 ```

-* **NB: git commit messages should start with capitalized verbs in the present tense that tell what the commit does and should not have any trailing punctuation**
+* **NB: git commit messages should start with capitalized verbs in the imperative mood that tell what the commit does and should not have any trailing punctuation**